dyc3/senior-design/weekly-reports.typ

 - Completed: Fix E2E tests consistently failing #github("dyc3/opentogethertube", 1492)
 - Completed: Add typos to CI checks #github("dyc3/senior-design", 338)
 - Completed: Add figure file names in document #github("dyc3/senior-design", 332)
+- Created a new visualization view that fixes the layout and performance issues of the other views
+- *Started slow rollout of balancer to production environment*, currently routing 5% of clients to balancer

 *Tasks for next week*
 - Make port for `dns_server` optional in `DnsDiscoveryConfig` #github("dyc3/opentogethertube", 1450)